Biden administration to rapidly expel more migrants at the border, add legal pathways - NewsBreak

 “We have seen over the past decade that new border enforcement cannot be effective unless migrants are also given meaningful legal pathways to come to the United States.”

-The post Biden administration to rapidly expel more migrants at the border, add legal pathways appeared first on Kansas Reflector .
+The post Biden administration to rapidly expel more migrants at the border, add legal pathways appeared first on Kentucky Lantern .